AllGray/AllGray.github.io/source/index.html.md

 slate/images/14.png

 This neat little speaker fits at the back side of the device.
 It has a special place in the back of the casing.
 It plays a crucial role in producing all the beeps , boops and crazy chiptunes you’ll compose in your very own games.

-* standard diameter of the MAKERbuino speaker is 36mm but some kits came with smaller or larger speakers because we had some problems with getting the sufficient quantities
+<aside class="notice">standard diameter of the MAKERbuino speaker is 36mm but some kits came with smaller or larger speakers because we had some problems with getting the sufficient quantities</aside>

 ## 650 mAh Li-Po battery & JST connector